IAMSSROBINSON/C/06_employing_functions/86_declaring_functions/notes.md

 <br>

-## Function prototype / Function declaration
+## Function prototype / Function declaration / Function header

 Custom function declarations inform the compiler about the function and should be added before the `main()` function so that they can be used.
 If the function is to return no value then the return data-type `void` should be present before the function name in within the declaration.